ResearchComputingServices/srna/README.md

   -h, --help       |    Shows help about how the program usage -t TAGS, --tags TAGS  | Excel file that includes the locus/gene tags to compute the sRNAS -r RECOMPUTE, --recompute RECOMPUTE | Shift position when recomputing sRNAS with hits

+**Examples:

+The directory *sequences* in the directory *srna* contains some sample genome sequences: K12.gb and JWGZ01.1.gbff.
+It also includes some samples of locus tags for these sequences.

+- Example 1:
+Suppose that you would like to compute all sRNAs for the sequence K12.gb.
+The position to compute the sRNAS would be -10 and the length of the sRNAS would be 19.
+Additionally, for the sRNAs that contain hits in the genome, the program should recompute these sRNAS with a position of -15.
+Assume that the program was installed in the following path: /home/srna.
+Therefore, the sequences are located at directory /home/srna/sequences.
+For this example, the program should be executed like this: